-Listing of the T-Share in sustainability indexes/ratings a SDG 8 BINANCE b Index was discontinued in the reporting year.
+Listing of the T-Share in sustainability indexes/ratings a SDG 8 BINANCE a Listed in other indexes in the relevant universe.

+b Index was discontinued in the reporting year.

 We will publish detailed information on this in our 2023 CR Report at the end of March 2024.